 Providing support during the MPSC Public Act 9 (Production and Transmission Rules) review process.

-Award-winning stormwater planning and design for a new Saint Paul community
+Award-winning stormwater planning and design for a new St. Paul community

 The city and CRWD hired Barr in 2007 to conceptualize a district stormwater management system.
-Through detailed hydraulic and water quality modeling and a triple bottom line analysis, Barr demonstrated that a centralized system with a single open-water feature would far outperform a conventional parcel-by-parcel system.
-The water feature, a half-mile-long stormwater pond leading to a reimagined creek channel, would trace the historic headwaters of Hidden Falls Creek, long buried beneath the former assembly plant, and offer greater ecological, social, and economic value.
+Through detailed hydraulic and water-quality modeling and a triple-bottom-line analysis, Barr demonstrated that a centralized system with a single open-water feature would far outperform a conventional parcel-by-parcel system.
+The water feature, a half-mile-long stormwater pond leading to a reimagined creek channel, would trace the historic headwaters of Hidden Falls Creek, long buried beneath the former assembly plant, and offer more ecological, social, and economic value.

-Ryan Companies US, Inc., the developer, then hired Barr to complete the final design.
-The new district stormwater management system directs all runoff from Highland Bridge to 10 treatment features: five large rain gardens constructed with iron enhanced sand and five underground storage and filtration basins.
+Ryan Companies, the developer, then hired Barr to complete the final design.
+The new district stormwater management system directs all runoff from Highland Bridge to 10 treatment features: five large rain gardens constructed with iron-enhanced sand and five underground storage and filtration basins.
 Together, these features remove sediment and phosphorus from stormwater before it enters the pond, preventing 28 tons of sediment and 147 pounds of phosphorus from reaching the Mississippi River each year.
 The pond holds all runoff from storms up to the 100-year event and reduces peak discharges to Hidden Falls Creek by 98 percent during a two-year storm—dramatically decreasing downstream erosion.

 By integrating stormwater management features with parks, trails, and gathering spaces, the system conserved approximately 10 acres of developable land while enhancing Highland Bridge’s abundant open space and community amenities.
 Barr further supported the city by helping establish a regulatory “green infrastructure overlay district” to guide the management and cost-sharing of centralized stormwater infrastructure.